Curtin University: Dubai campus

 In April 2017 Curtin University established its newest campus in Dubai at Dubai International Academic City.
 Australian Ambassador to the UAE HE Arthur Spyrou officially opened the campus on 10 September 2017.
-Curtin University Dubai courses use the same structure and unit curriculum as those offered at the Bentley campus.
+Curtin University Dubai courses use the same structure and unit curriculum as those at the Bentley campus.
 Curtin University Dubai is accredited by the Knowledge and Human Development Authority (KHDA).
-The academic qualifications granted by Curtin University is certified by KHDA and is recognised in the Emirate of Dubai by all public and private entities.
+The academic qualifications Curtin grants are certified by KHDA and recognised in the Emirate of Dubai by all public and private entities.

 Malaysia campus

-The campus in Miri, Sarawak, Malaysia is Curtin's largest international campus.
+Curtin's largest international campus is in Miri, Sarawak, Malaysia.
 Curtin's operations in Miri began in February 1999.
 In 2002, a purpose-built campus was opened as Curtin's first offshore campus and the first foreign university campus in East Malaysia.
 It has around 4,000 students from over 45 countries, and academics from more than 15 countries.
 Curtin Malaysia is the only approved CISCO Networking University in Miri and Brunei.

 Singapore campus

 Curtin University opened a Singapore-based campus on 23 November 2008.

-Curtin Singapore courses use the same structure and unit curriculum as those offered at the Bentley campus.
+Curtin Singapore courses use the same structure and unit curriculum as those at the Bentley campus.
+In 2022, Curtin Singapore moved to a new campus located at 10 Science Park Road, The Alpha, Science Park II.